nvillanova/smiley_frowny/README.md

 # smiley_frowny

-This repository contains the smiley-frowny data sets.
+This repository contains the notebooks to generate and classify the smiley-frowny model data sets.